 Tendonitis is an inflammatory condition where a tendon becomes swollen and painful due to repetitive stress or overuse.
 It can occur in any tendon in the body, including the elbow, shoulder, wrist, hip and knee.
 Symptoms typically include pain, swelling and stiffness at the site of injury.

-Sports taping is a useful tool in helping to treat tendonitis as it is highly effective in reducing pain and inflammation.
+Sports taping is a useful tool in helping to manage tendonitis as it is highly effective in reducing pain and inflammation.
 This is because the tape provides gentle compression around the affected area, which helps to reduce swelling.

 Sports taping can be used to provide support and stability for weakened or recovering muscles, helping to prevent further injury.
 The tape is applied in a specific pattern that limits the range of motion at the affected area.
 This helps to support weak or injured muscles, reducing the risk of further injury.

 Have the best experts in osteopathy, physiotherapy, and massage therapy services work together to tailor a unique care plan for you.

 Everything you need to get better, under one roof.

 We are here with you at every step of the way.

 We evolve, grow, and flex as you and your body does.